sl2665/stoat/README.md

          prop       generate PRO-seq profiles
          elongHMM   calculate PRO-seq elongation rates
 ```
 This is a wrapper for all stoat commands.
-Available commands are described below.
+Available commands are described under the headings below.

 ## stoat make-pro